The Official Movie Plot Generator

 For movie fans or anyone who likes to laugh a lot with little effort, The Official Movie Plot Generator is a perfect gift and an irresistible, offbeat diversion.
 Great at parties or family get togethers, to say the least.
 Example: A small gathering of friends in New York City.
 Movie plot scenario: Living on the lower East side close to the East River.
 A major hurricane strikes with a 10 foot tide surge.
 Inundated basement apartment.
-Desperate to clean up for disapproving parents arrive from Europe to check up on the daughter, heroine hires a water damage / restoration service company who is supposed to provide emergency cleaning and restoration services 24 hours a day, 7 days a week.
+Desperate to clean up for disapproving parents arrive from Europe to check up on the daughter, heroine hires Manhattan oriental rug cleaners who is supposed to provide emergency cleaning and restoration services 24 hours a day, 7 days a week.
 Their immediate response, they say over the phone, is to help minimize the damage and reduce the cost of restoration and cleaning.
 Daughter scrambles to get their fav local carpet cleaning nyc service to finish up before her parents arrive.
 What follows in the plot is a comedy of errors until a second NYC flood damage restoration company is called in.
 They actually know what they are doing and indeed do restore the apartment, just in time before the heroine's parents arrive.
 The outline sounds terse, but the enactment is hilarious.
 Get the book and find out if your movie writing potential is for real.

 Publisher: Brothers Heimberg Publishing

 Title: The Official Movie Plot Generator

 Subtitle: 27,000 Hilarious Movie Plots